 The EBRMC is responsible for the initial validation of a new or improved model, and, by extension, for authorizing its implementation.
-It bases its validation decisions on reports from the Risk Management Department that summarize the design documents, and on reports from the Validation of Rating Models unit that summarize the findings of the unit's independent assessment and include a recommendation for the initial validation.
+It bases its validation decisions on reports from the unit responsible for developing the models that summarize the design documents, and on reports from the Validation of Rating Models unit that summarize the findings of the unit's independent assessment and include a recommendation for the initial validation.